Well, your first questions may be:

 SUMMARY:

-When entering the Federal market in selling your goods and services, your execution needs to include a Federal reseller plan.
+When entering the Federal market to sell your goods and services, your execution must include a Federal reseller plan.
 They are essential in closing business with your Federal customer.
 Though there are many other reasons to include the Federal reseller in your plan, these four areas are extremely important.

 NEXT ARTICLE: I will be directing my attention to the “Three Ways Original Equipment Manufacturers view Federal Resellers for product sales”.
 I hope you will join me.